 A new web-based tool to predict an individual’s prognosis following a prostate cancer diagnosis could help prevent unnecessary treatment and related side effects, say researchers at the University of Cambridge.

-The online calculator, PREDICT Prostate, launches today to coincide with publication in the journal PLOS Medicine of the research that underpins it.
+The online calculator, PREDICT Prostate, launched to coincide with publication in the journal PLOS Medicine of the research that underpins it.
 It brings together the latest evidence and mathematical models to give a personalised prognosis, which the researchers say will empower patients as they discuss treatment options with their consultant.

 According to Cancer Research UK, there were 47,151 new cases of prostate cancer in 2015.
 Progession of the disease, which usually presents in later life, is very variable: in most cases, the disease progresses slowly and is not fatal.
 It is often said that more men die with prostate cancer than from it.
 However, it is still the case that in a significant number of men, the tumour will metastasise and spread to other organs, threatening their health.